 The activities that you include in your event should reinforce the communications messages, and both should work toward achieving your event objective.
-For examples of activities that have been conducted in the past in celebration of Global Handwashing Day, please see this Annex of the Global Handwashing Day Planner’s Guide or view past celebrations on the Global Handwashing Day map.

 It is likely that no matter your audience or objective, your event will include aspects of social and behavior change communication.
 Behavior change is generally thought of as a longer-term objective that builds on advocacy and education efforts.
 Behavior change initiatives are based on research into the drivers of certain behaviors.